LBHackney-IT/lbh-adrs/Platform/Proposed/Feature-Toggling.md

 In order to be able to release code safely as part of a CI/CD pipeline, it is necessary to have a feature management capability to externalise the ability to enable features.

+This can be achieved by including feature toggles in code, and by versioning APIs to account for breaking changes.

 The options available are:

 - AWS AppConfig